 After her PhD, received from T-Labs at Technical University Berlin, Katrin has been a Postdoctoral Researcher at University of Stuttgart 2014-2015, where she worked in the Human-Computer Interaction Lab headed by Albrecht Schmidt.
 Her work experience includes research visits/internships at the Social NUI Group at University of Melbourne, INRIA (Bordeaux, FR), Glasgow University (Glasgow, UK), CSIRO (Sydney, AUS), and HITLab (Christchurch, NZ) as well as working as interface designer at the Jewish Museum Berlin.

 Katrin published in the most competitive conferences of her field including ACM CHI, ACM TEI and ACM MobileHCI.
 She is actively involved in the research community.
-Most notably, she is General Chair of the German conference on Mensch & Computer (MuC) 2019, Student Research Competition Chair of CHI 2019 as well as Program Chair of MUM 2018; and in the past she served as WIP-Co-Chair of TEI 2018, Tutorial-Co-Chair of MobileHCI 2017, Studio-Co-Chair of TEI 2017 and Short Paper Co-Chair of MuC 2014.
+Most notably, she was General Chair of the German conference on Mensch & Computer (MuC) 2019, Program Chair at TEI 2021, AHs 2019, and MUM 2018 as well as Late Breaking Work Chair at CHI 2021 and Student Research Competition Chair of CHI 2019 and CHI 2020.

 Learn more at katrinwolf.info